-If your regular retrospective questions aren't hitting the mark, try sparking energy back into the conversation with our favorite questions and prompts, listed below.
+If your regular retrospective process isn't hitting the mark, try sparking energy back into the conversation with our favorite questions and prompts, listed below.

-So your retro just finished.
-Everyone attended, and the team has a new set of actions to try.
+Picture this - your retrospective has just finished.
+Everyone attended, and the team has a new set of actions.
 Job done, right?

 Technically yes, but you can’t help feeling that it was flat.
-There was little back-and-forth conversation, as though the team were just going through the motions.
+There was little back-and-forth discussion, and the team were just going through the motions.
 Hmm.

-If you find the team are treating the retro as "just another meeting to attend" it will become a waste of time.
-But don't go ripping everything up just yet.
-Try snapping the team out of auto-pilot mode by asking different questions, like the ones we've provided below.
-All personally tried-and-tested to make our meetings more interesting!
+If you find the team are treating the retro as "just another meeting" it will become a waste of time.
+But don't go cancelling the meeting series just yet.
+Try asking a different set of questions to snap the team out of auto-pilot mode, like the ones we've provided below.
+We've tried and tested them all.

 Pick one of these questions to start your next retro with or sprinkle them into your data-gathering phase.
 Allow time and space for people to respond to each other's answers, and use follow-up questions to explore the responses (more examples below).